madhura74/javaWebApp/README.md

 - [ ] Terraform

 ## Developers
-Step 1: Clone the Repository
+Clone the Repository

 (` git clone https://github.com/your-username/your-java-application.git `)

-Step 2: Build the Application
+Build the Application

 Navigate to the application's root directory and build the project using Maven:
 (` mvn clean install `)

-Step 3: Test the Application
+Test the Application
 (` mvn clean test `)

-Step 4:
 Run the application using the following Maven command:
 (` mvn spring-boot:run `)